bitmonky/PeerTree/README.md

 ## PeerTree Whitepaper
 To read the detailed whitepaper see [this link](whitepaperNew.md)

+Think PeerTree is cool?
+See The BorgIOS Project [this link](https://github.com/bitmonky/BorgIOS) Shows what can be done with peerTree's

 Currently we are working on the cloud memory peerTree application.
 We include a working demo of the project [here](https://www.bitmonky.com/whzon/bitMiner/webConsole.php?git=git).

 The project also includes a proof-of-concept blockchain application that runs on top of the PeerTree object.